jaredLunde/render-props/packages/size-observer/README.md

 # SizeObserver
-A state container which provides a simple interface for constantly querying for changes to the size of the referenced element in its child function.
+A state container which provides an interface for constantly querying for changes to the size of the referenced element in its child function.

 ### Installation